 How to set up your matches

-Once you have joined a round and paid your round fee you will be organised into a group of players of similar standard.
+Once you have joined a round and paid the entry fee you will be organised into a group of players of similar standard.

-We will send you the email addresses and telephone numbers of all the players in your group and post them to your account page on the website (do check yours – if we have got it wrong, or your contact details have changed, let us know as soon as possible).
-Contact details are also published to your account tab.
+We will send you the email addresses and telephone numbers of all the players in your group and add them to your account page on the website (do check yours – if we have got it wrong, or your contact details have changed, let us know as soon as possible).

 Organising matches can be hard!
 Juggling schedules is never easy, but everyone who has joined is keen to play.

-- You email everyone in your group straightaway.
+- You email everyone in your group as soon as you can.
 Let them know the times you are free to play.
+Emailing one person at a time is often the best approach.

 - Organise your first match quickly!
 What seems like a long time in which to play soon becomes a last-minute scrabble.
 And remember, if you play THREE matches by the half-way point you will receive bonus points and a free can of tennis balls.